chshersh/chshersh.github.io/posts/2022-08-08-space-leak.md

 ![Unexpected Maybe destroys all your efforts](/images/space-leak/space-leak-maybe.jpg)

 This happens because evaluation with `!`-patterns doesn't evaluate values "deeply".
-Similarly, [StrictData][strict-data] is applied only to modules where it's enabled but it's not enabled in the standard library.
+Similarly, [StrictData](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/strict.html?#extension-StrictData) is applied only to modules where it's enabled but it's not enabled in the standard library.